 The thermometer review is led by

 Wendy Schmitz, Senior Review Editor and mother of 2.
-Wendy's history includes six years testing baby gear and the use of a variety of thermometer types and brands as her youngest son had a chronic illness as an infant.
-Because of this, Wendy takes thermometers seriously as she understands the importance of having a tool you can rely on when your baby's health is in question.
+Wendy's experience history includes six years of testing baby gear and using various thermometer types and brands, as her youngest son had a chronic illness as an infant.
+Because of this, Wendy takes thermometers seriously, as she understands the importance of having a tool you can rely on when your baby's health is in question.
 Wendy tested each product in the lineup for ease of use, accuracy, and quality to determine what matters and which options are the best.

 Analysis and Test Results

-We bought and performed side-by-side testing for all of the products in this review.
-Each product was considered as a stand-alone product and how it compared to the competition.
+We bought and performed side-by-side testing for all of the thermometers in this review.
+Each option was considered a stand-alone contender compared to the other products in the review.

 Ease of Use

-A great thermometer should be easy to use for both you and your little one.
-If you can't figure it out or it isn't easy to operate or hold, then it isn't likely to offer accurate results.
-If it causes discomfort or takes too long, it could be a struggle with babies who are too young to understand holding still.
-We tested each product for how easy it was to take the temperature, how simple the user interface was, and whether or not the process is likely to cause discomfort for your baby or result in crying.
-Ideally, most parents would love to get a temperature swiftly, and without disturbing their baby— no need to wake a sleeping child who might already be feeling yucky and having trouble sleeping.
+A great thermometer should be easy for you and your little one to use.
+If it isn't easy to operate or hold, it will not likely offer accurate results.
+If it causes discomfort or takes too long, it could be a struggle with younger babies who may struggle to hold still.
+We test each competitor for how easy it is to take the temperature, how simple the user interface is, and whether or not the process will likely cause discomfort for your baby or result in an upset.
+Ideally, most parents want to take a temperature swiftly without disturbing their baby— no reason to wake a sleeping child who might feel yucky and already have trouble sleeping.

-Luckily, newer technology has seen a rise in thermometers that never need to touch a person to do their job.
-Alternatively, others work with a simple in the ear or swipe across the forehead; something many children will sleep right through.
-Long gone are the days of rectal only temperature taking.
-However, your pediatrician may demand it if your little one is on the edge of the potential need for medical intervention or is under eight months old.
-For this reason, you may need to stock two different types of thermometers to cover your bases (more on this under Accuracy below).
+Newer technology has seen a rise in thermometers that never need to touch a person to do their job, more or less.
+Alternatively, others work with a moment in the ear or swipe across the forehead, something many children will sleep right through.
+Long gone are the days of rectal-only temperature taking (whew!).
+However, your pediatrician may demand a rectal temperature if your little one is on the edge of the potential need for medical intervention or is under eight months old.
+For this reason, you should stock two different types of thermometers to cover your bases (more on this under Accuracy below).

 The Braun ThermoScan has an ergonomic shape with only two buttons to manage, and one is the on/off button.
-While it comes with a book of information rivaled only by 80s style VCR instructions, the Braun is simple to use with a minimal number of child-involved steps and short duration for taking the temperature.
-The Vicks thermometer is also easy to use with only one step, but it isn't easy for little ones who will need to hold still or keep a thermometer under their tongue or other places until a readout is achieved (about 5 seconds or less in our tests).
-This thermometer use is oral, rectal, or under the arm, and all three will require patience on your child's part, which may not be in the cards with a sick and fussy baby.
-However, as many pediatricians require rectal temperatures for infants under six months, you both may need to suffer a little no matter what.
+While it comes with a book of information rivaled only by 80s-style VCR instructions, the Braun is simple to use with a minimal number of child-involved steps and a short duration for taking the temperature.
+The Vicks thermometer is also easy to use with only one step, but it isn't easy for little ones who will need to hold still or keep a thermometer under their tongue or other places until a readout is acquired (less than 2-5 seconds in our tests).
+This thermometer works in oral, rectal, or under-the-arm locations, and all require patience on your child's part, which may not be in the cards with a sick and fussy baby.
+However, as many pediatricians require rectal temperatures for infants under six to eight months, you both may need to suffer a little, no matter what.

 The LPOW is arguably the most challenging and has a longer learning curve as there are multiple buttons and loads of restrictions to remember.
-We worry if you only use this sporadically that you'll forget how to do it from time to time.
-The instruction booklet is English only but not written by a native speaker, which makes it hard to follow.
+We worry that if you only use this sporadically, you'll forget how to do it from time to time.
+The instruction booklet is in English but not written by a native speaker, making it challenging to follow.
 The lack of illustrations compounds the problem.
-The instructions include things like time limits between readings, the timing for how long the person needs to be in the room where the temperature is taken, the time between readings, environment restrictions.
-These strict guidelines (shared by most of the infrared thermometers) are a result of the technology and its ability to get an accurate temperature without being influenced by outside sources.
-Still, we suspect this is all too much for harried parents and sick babies making it better suited to adults or older children.
+The instructions include time limits between readings, the timing for how long the person needs to be in the room where the temperature is taken, the time between readings, and environment restrictions.
+These strict guidelines (shared by most infrared thermometers) result from the technology and ability to get an accurate temperature without being influenced by outside sources.
+Still, we suspect this is too much for harried parents and sick babies making it better suited to adults or older children.
 Also, even at its greatest distance, you still need to be less than 2 inches from your child's forehead, so we don't see how this is a significant win for parents.

-Accuracy is critical when it comes to temperature taking, especially for babies under six months, where one degree can make the difference between a doctor's call and a hospital visit.
+Accuracy is critical for temperature taking, especially for babies under six months, where one degree can make the difference between a doctor's call and a hospital visit.
 For older children, this may be less crucial.
-Still, you need to be able to rely on your thermometer to be accurate consistently every time you need to use it.
-In our testing, we discovered than the infrared technology shared by the majority of the competition is fraught with the potential for inaccurate readings.
+Still, you need to be able to rely on your thermometer to be accurate consistently every time.
+In our testing, we discovered that most of the competition's infrared technology is fraught with the potential for inaccurate readings.

-Because "normal" temperatures vary from person to person, experts recommend that each family member have their temperature taken multiple time a day for a few days when they are feeling healthy to determine a baseline of normal average temperatures for them.
-That way, if they become ill, it will be much easier to determine if they have an elevated temperature as opposed to a higher temperature than the average population, but that could still be normal for them.
+Because "normal" temperatures vary from person to person, experts recommend that each family member have their temperature taken multiple times a day for a few days when they feel healthy to determine a baseline of normal average temperatures.
+If they become ill, it will be much easier to determine if they have an elevated temperature as opposed to a higher temperature than the average population, but that could still be normal for them.
 We recommend you write down the average temperatures for everyone in your family and keep this information with your thermometer for easy and quick reference.

-After much research and consideration, we feel it is best to say that if you are trying to decide whether or not to send a little one to school, an infrared thermometer will likely give you the confidence you need to decide.
+After much research and consideration, we feel it is safe to say that if you need to determine whether to send a little one to school, an infrared thermometer will likely give you the confidence you need to decide.
 However, if you are trying to determine if your child needs medical care, we think it is best to rely on an oral/rectal thermometer like the Vicks Speed Read for accurate readings.
 At BabyGearLab, we recommend parents listen to their gut.
-If you feel there is something wrong with your child, we suggest you get them professional help even if the reading on your thermometer shows a temperature within normal limits.
+If you believe something is wrong with your child, we suggest you get them professional help even if the reading on your thermometer shows a temperature within normal limits.

 Many of the thermometers in this lineup are infrared technology.
 While this is a commonplace technology and allows for the creation of contactless or limited contact temperature taking, it is not without its problems.
-The potential for inaccurate readings is higher with infrared than a traditional thermometer.
+The potential for inaccurate readings is higher with infrared than with a traditional thermometer.
 In our testing, we discovered (after reading each user manual) that there are many stipulations, restrictions, and instructions you need to adhere to to ensure accurate readings.
-These strict guidelines could be difficult or impossible to stick to if your baby is sick.
-We want parents to be aware of the restrictions before putting all their eggs in the infrared convenience basket.
-While we love the idea of simple and straightforward thermometers, we worry this technology could be misleading and result in sick children being left untreated.
+These strict guidelines could be difficult or impossible to follow if your baby is sick.
+We want parents to know the restrictions before putting all their eggs in the infrared convenience basket.
+While we love the idea of straightforward thermometers, we worry this technology could be misleading and result in sick children being left untreated.

 For example, some (but not all) of the instructions for these products include the following:

-- The forehead should be cleaned and hair removed 20-30 min before taking the temperature
+You should clean the forehead and remove hair 20-30 min before taking the temperature

-- A person should not eat or drink 30 min before taking their temperature
+A person should not eat or drink for 30 min before taking their temperature

-- Cellphones should not be used in the same room as the thermometer
+You should not use cell phones in the same room as the thermometer

-- The thermometer should not be used near microwaves or other sources of possible interference (possibly baby monitors)
+You should not use the thermometer near microwaves or other sources of possible interference (possibly baby monitors)

-- The thermometer should not be used on any area that was pressed against another surface or covered in the last 30 minutes by items, including hats, pillows, and headrests, etc.
+You should not use the thermometer on any area pressed against another surface or covered in the last 30 minutes by items, including hats, pillows, headrests, etc.

-We recommend parents keep a traditional thermometer like the Vicks option on hand as a backup in case they have any concerns about thermometer accuracy.
-We also suggest storing your thermometer in your baby's nursery as this is likely a place where you will commonly be taking your little one's temperature.
-As such, perhaps you will be able to forgo the 30 minutes in the same room wait time if your baby has been in their room 30 minutes before using the thermometer.
+We recommend that parents keep a traditional thermometer like the Vicks oral thermometer on hand as a secondary device if they have concerns about the infrared thermometer's accuracy.
+We also suggest storing your thermometer in your baby's nursery/child's room, as this is likely where you will commonly be taking your little one's temperature.
+As such, perhaps you will be able to forgo the 30 minutes in the same room wait time if your little one has been in their room 30 minutes before using the thermometer.

 The thermometers were all accurate to one another and the oral thermometer when used according to the directions and tips.
-Unfortunately, many of the directions for the infrared thermometers are convoluted and include a variety of restrictions and ideal circumstances that parents are likely unaware of or will forget over time, even if they read the instructions manual upon first use.
-As a result, we were able to get a variety of inaccurate readings from most of the competition just by using the thermometers in a way we think most parents will.
-For example, we stored some of the thermometers in a bathroom overnight and then took them to an air-conditioned room to take the temperature of a child.
-The temperature was 0.5-2 degrees off the oral thermometer result of the same child at the same time.
-This is likely because we broke the rule of the thermometer being in the same room as the individual for 30 minutes before taking their temperature, something most of the thermometers in this lineup suggest for accurate readings.
-We also used them in a room with an air a conditioner, something many of the user manuals recommended against.
-However, this is something we believe could easily happen in real life, along with heater or fan use.
-Two degrees of inaccuracy can be the difference between a healthy child and a doctor's appointment, or an appointment and the ER.
-As a result of our testing in ways we believe the average parent will use the baby and kids thermometers, we feel it is best to have a backup oral/rectal thermometer to double-check your infrared readings if your little one is on the cusp of a fever.
-Should the infrared thermometer provide information you feel uncertain about, you can take a second reading with the oral/rectal thermometer for a more reliable, accurate result.
+Unfortunately, many of the infrared thermometers' directions are convoluted, include many restrictions, and require ideal circumstances that most parents are likely unaware of or forget, even if they read the instructions on first use.
+As a result, we easily produced multiple inaccurate readings from most of the competition simply by using the thermometers in a way we think most parents naturally will.
+For example, we stored some of the thermometers in a bathroom overnight and then took them to an air-conditioned room to take a child's temperature the following morning.
+The temperature was 0.5-2 degrees different from the same child's oral thermometer result at the same time.
+This discrepancy is likely because we broke the thermometer rule of being in the same room as the child for 30 minutes before use.
+This is a condition almost all of the thermometers in our lineup recommend to ensure an accurate reading.
+We also used them in a room with an air conditioner, something many of the user manuals recommended against.
+However, we believe this will occur in real life, along with a heater or fan use.
+Two degrees of inaccuracy are the difference between a healthy child and a doctor's appointment or an appointment and the ER.
+As a result of our testing, we believe the average parent will use the baby and kids' thermometers in the same way.
+We feel it is best to have an oral/rectal thermometer to double-check your infrared readings if your little one is on the cusp of a fever.
+Should the infrared thermometer provide information that feels inaccurate, you can take a second reading with the oral/rectal thermometer for a more reliable, accurate result.
 This method could prove critical when deciding whether your child should attend school or stay home.

-The ear method contenders typically had more accurate readings than contactless as did forehead swipe, but the oral thermometer ended up being the one we feel is the most accurate every time.
+The ear-location competition typically provides more accurate readings than contactless forehead products.
+However, an oral thermometer is a solution we believe to be the most accurate every time.
 It is less influenced by environmental circumstances outside of what is happening in the body.
-The Braun Thermoscan was the most reliable of the infrared choices in our tests and had the shortest wait time outlined in its instructions of only 20 minutes in the same room.
-On the downside, you do need to pull the ear down to get a straight read on the eardrum, which could be disruptive to babies or cause pain if an ear infection is involved.
-However, since accurate readings rule the day, we'd rather a minor moment of pain to a false reading.
-A combination approach of forehead and oral could be the solution many parents find most comfortable to ensure accurate information.
+The Braun Thermoscan was the most reliable of the infrared choices in our tests and had the shortest wait time outlined in its instructions of only 20 minutes in the same room with the subject.
+On the downside, you'll need to slightly tug the ear down to get a straight reading on the eardrum, which could be disruptive or cause pain if your little one has an ear infection.
+However, getting an accurate reading is critical, so we'll take a brief moment of discomfort over a false reading.
+Selecting a combination of the forehead and oral thermometers is arguably one of the best solutions to ensure accurate and reliable results.